-Poor diet is often a major contributing factor of intense arthritic pain.
-Luckily, there are plenty of super-foods and supplements out there with the power to substantially reduce pain and inflammation.
+Poor diet is often a major contributing factor to intense arthritic pain.
+Luckily, there are plenty of superfoods and supplements out there with the power to substantially reduce pain and inflammation.

 Garlic, for instance, contains elements that counteract tissue damage.
 Antioxidants found within green tea have similar properties.
 Turmeric, a yellow spice commonly found in curry, contains a substance called curcumin.
 This substance is known to reduce symptoms of swelling in arthritis patients.

 Some physicians also recommend consuming omega-3 fatty acids, which have the power to curb pain and inflammation.
 Omega-3 can usually be found in fish oil supplements.